Tanning beds are a great alternative to tanning under the sun. The beds make use of powerful bulbs that produce UV light to tan the skin.

 - WHAT WILL I RECEIVE?
 One pair of tanning...

-An alternative to tanning goggles are disposable eye protection stickers .
+An alternative to tanning goggles are No products found..
 These are stickers that you put over your eyes to protect them from UV light.

 They are shaped like a cone so that your eyelids can still blink in them.
 However, most people do prefer to keep their eyes closed while tanning under the sunbed.

 These are see-through so they will let you see your environment while still blocking both the UVA and UVB rays.
 Once you’ve used them, you can just throw them away.
 There is no need to clean them up.

 If you’re tanning in the sun, you shouldn’t need eye protection.
 But if you’re getting your face spray-tanned, you should wear goggles .
 And if you’re tanning in a tanning bed, you should definitely wear eye protection.

 Typically those who offer tanning bed services provide tanning goggles for their clients.
 This is because there is a huge risk of damaging the eyes due to the UV rays produced by the tanning bed.